 It takes some clicking to make the ost-file location field editable.

-Moving the ost-file in Outlook 2013 and Outlook 2016 is no longer possible via the interface in Outlook itself.
+Moving the ost-file in Outlook 2013 and later is no longer possible via the interface in Outlook itself.
 Instead, the quickest way to go would be to create Symbolic Links instead.

 With a Symbolic Link, you’d be creating a “pseudo file” which is only a pointer to the actual file.
 This differs from a shortcut as a shortcut is actually an lnk-file whereas a Symbolic Link will retain the original file name.